Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 if ($event->payload['type'] === 'invoice.payment_succeeded') {

-// Maybe send a "thank you" email?
+// Send a "thank you" email, update analytics, etc.

 }